 The Electors and Elections Records retention schedule is found on the CT State Library website.
-Authorization must be granted prior to the destruction of records. ($\S 9-58$)
+Authorization must be granted prior to the destruction of certain records. (§ 9-58)

-CT State Library, Department Links > Public Records Administration, Municipal Records Management Program Municipal Records Retention Schedule > M6 - Electors and Elections Records Form RC-075
+CT State Library, Department Links > Public Records Administration, Municipal Records Management Program Municipal Records Retention Schedule > $\underline{M6}$ - Electors and Elections Records Form RC-075 Disposition

-Disposition Authorization is used to request permission to destroy or transfer records that have met their retention period.
+Authorization is used to request permission to destroy or transfer records that have met their retention period.
 Also, Volume of Records Measurement Guide is here.

 - a.
 Permanent voter registration records-All applications for enrollment are arranged in alphabetical order and preserved by the Registrars as a permanent record open to public inspection (§ 9-58) - b.
 Record all voter registration changes to voters' registration application (§ 9-58).
 A paper trail of all changes made to an elector's voter registration is filed with voters' registration application. - c.
 Confirmation of Voter Residence Records (§ 9-32) - d.
 Maintain a record of all Canvass CVR letters sent and responses.
 Anyone that does not respond is removed from the Active Registry list and added to the Inactive Voter Registry list (§ 9-35(e). - e.
 In June & October remove from Inactive Registry List (and enrollment list) all electors who were sent a CVR notice during canvass held 4 years ago and did not respond within thirty days after it was sent (and were never restored to the active list) (§ 9-35(e)) Voter status changes from Inactive to Off and is filed in a separate file - f.
 Purge from the "OFF" file all records that have been off "Active" status for five years or more.
 Delete records from CVRS (SOTS computer system).
 In many cases the electronic record will automatically be removed in CVRS.
-NOTE: Do not delete felons. - g.
-Maintain a record of all Property Transfer letters sent to confirm voter's residence and their responses.
-Changes are made to voter record according to their response and document is attached to record.
-Anyone that does not respond to the letter is added to the next canvass list. - h.
+Note: Do not delete felons. - g.
 Application for restoration to active registry list is a new registration card.
-This card is attached to the voter's original registration card and retained (§ 9-35(e)). - i.
-Felony convictions and releases are kept on file (§ 9-45, 9-46) - j.
-Record Disposal in the manner provided in § 7-109, by Registrars (§ 9-58).
+This card is attached to the voter's original registration card and retained (§ 9-35(e)). - h.
+Felony convictions and releases are kept on file (§ 9-45, 9-46) - i.
+Record Disposal in the manner provided in (§ 7-109), by Registrars (§ 9-58).